 Professional conference planners recognize that CRE audiences demand practical applications over theoretical possibilities.
 These professionals manage physical assets worth millions, sometimes billions, of dollars.
 They need speakers who can connect AI capabilities to measurable real estate outcomes.

-The most effective AI speakers for commercial real estate events typically represent three backgrounds: CRE executives who led digital transformations at companies like CBRE or Prologis, AI technologists with direct PropTech experience at firms like Cherre or Skyline AI, or academic researchers from MIT Center for Real Estate or Columbia's Paul Milstein Center who study technology adoption patterns.
+The most effective AI speakers for commercial real estate events typically represent three backgrounds: CRE executives who led digital transformations at companies like CBRE or Prologis, AI technologists with direct PropTech experience at firms like Cherre or VTS, or academic researchers from programs like MIT Center for Real Estate or Columbia's Paul Milstein Center who study technology adoption patterns.

-Qualified speakers discuss specific implementations: how natural language processing handles lease abstraction for a 500-property portfolio, machine learning models that predict tenant default risk with 85% accuracy, or predictive maintenance systems that reduce HVAC failures by 30%.
-They provide cost breakdowns, implementation timelines ranging from 6-18 months, and ROI calculations showing payback periods.
+Qualified speakers discuss specific implementations: how natural language processing handles lease abstraction for large portfolios, machine learning models that assess tenant default risk, or predictive maintenance systems that reduce equipment failures.
+They provide realistic cost ranges, typical implementation timelines, and honest assessments of what works and what doesn't.

 The best speakers also navigate regulatory complexities.
 Commercial real estate operates under federal fair housing laws, state zoning regulations, and local building codes.
 AI implementations must comply with these requirements while delivering efficiency gains.
 Speakers who ignore these constraints lose credibility immediately.